antonsamper/gulp-webpack-boilerplate/README.md

 ### SASS
 This plugin uses the `scss` format for Sass.
 All `scss` files should be placed in the `src/sass/` folder.
 The styles manifest is `main.scss`.

+### Releases
+This plugin uses `release-it` and the three main functions have been mapped as custom npm scripts.
+When creating a release all you have to do is run any of the following:
+ *  `npm run release-patch`
+ *  `npm run release-minor`
+ *  `npm run release-major`